 What say you, dear reader?
 As always, the most entertaining comment by next Monday will receive a toy.
-Click through to see the winner of the last QotW, “What’s the best 1960s JNC for vintage racing?“ Continue reading
+Click through to see the winner of the last QotW, “Which “Class of 1989″ car is the greatest “new” JNC?“ Continue reading

 At the Tokyo Motor Show last November Honda released a short video called “The Challenging Spirit of Honda.”
 Chock full of 1960s racing footage from Honda’s first foray into Formula 1, it begins with Old Man Soichiro’s world-beating RC motorcycles and culminates with engine testing in preparation for its 2015 return to F1.
 Continue reading

 Just one day into 2014 and it’s happened.
 Enthusiast Trevor Cobb has become the first person to legally import an R32 Skyline GT-R into the United States under the 25-years-and-older exemption.
 You get the idea he’s been waiting a while.
 Continue reading